 When addressing mode 2:

 A disambigIdentRef attribute that contains a IRI that represents a unique identifier for the disambiguation target.

+Note: Any node selected by the disambiguation data category with the disambigConfidence attribute specified MUST be contained in an element with the its:toolsRef (or in HTML5 its-tools-ref) attribute specified for the disambiguation data category.

 Example 52: Local mixed usage of Usage of disambigClassRef, disambigGranularity, and disambigIdentRef in HTML.